karmaniverous/stan/b/.stan/system/stan.system.md

 - The full archive is typically uploaded once at the beginning of a STAN chat and rarely re‑uploaded in the same thread.
 - If a full archive was uploaded earlier in this chat and is no longer present in the current context window, assume the context window has been exhausted and terminate the chat.
 - Termination behavior:
-  - Print a concise notice (one or two lines) stating that the context has been exhausted and instruct the user to start a new chat and reattach the latest archives (e.g., “Context exhausted: please start a new chat and attach the latest .stan/output/archive.tar (and archive.diff.tar if available).
-STAN will resume from repo state.”).
+  - Print a concise notice (one or two lines) stating that the context has been exhausted and instruct the user to start a new chat and attach the latest .stan/output/archive.tar (and archive.diff.tar if available).
+STAN will resume from repo state.
   - Do not proceed with partial context and do not infer missing content.
   - Rationale: STAN’s in‑repo state under `<stanPath>/system` preserves continuity and enables safe resumption in a fresh chat.